 The 3rd line

-Text: As if Shi (an army) is riding on a cart heavily loaded with cadavers, (which is) an ominous omen.
+As if Shi (an army) is riding on a cart heavily loaded with cadavers, which is an ominous omen.

 Soldiers who died fighting were usually buried on the battlefield.
 Cadavers carried back by cart were those of noblemen and leaders.
 Here the troops are badly defeated with a great number of casualties.

-The shaded feminine lines of the inner upper trigram Kun, a crowd of people, here are taken for corpses.
-Kun also denotes a cart.
+The shaded feminine lines of the inner upper trigram Kun1, a crowd of people, here are taken for corpses.
+Kun1 also denotes a cart.
 Line 3 rides on line 2, the representative line of the inner lower trigram Zhen (to move), showing that it is driving a cart heavily loaded with cadavers.

 Line 3 isn’t at the position right for it; therefore it won’t act righteously.
 In particular, it rides over masculine line 2 and interrupts its leadership; this is an ominous omen.
 Hence the defeat is attributed to an interruption in leadership.
 Line 3 is at the duke's position but functions like line 5, the king; it here is seen as the king’s auditor.